 Note: If your iPhone doesn’t connect to any wireless networks, skip to the section of this article called Delete All The Wi-Fi Networks Stored On Your iPhone.
 If that doesn’t work, skip to to the section called Diagnosing Hardware Issues.
 Check out my other article if Wi-Fi is grayed out in Settings!

 The Simplest Fix

 If you haven’t already, try powering off your iPhone and Wi-Fi router, and turning them back on.

 - On your iPhone, press and hold the power button (iPhones without Face ID) or the side button and either volume button (iPhones with Face ID) until slide to power off appears.
-Slide across the screen with your finger and wait for your iPhone to power off.
-It can take 15 seconds or more for your iPhone to power off.
-Next, hold the power button until you see the Apple logo appears on the screen.
+Slide the power icon across the screen with your finger and wait for your iPhone to power off.
+It can take 30–60 seconds for your iPhone to power off.
+Next, hold the power or side button until the Apple logo appears on the screen.